spierala/mini-rx-store/docs/docs/fs-config.md

 Now you can create many instances of the CounterStore.

 In the following screenshot from the [Angular Demo](https://angular-demo.mini-rx.io/#/counter) you can see many Counter components.
-The Redux DevTools indicate that MiniRx created four Feature Stores with unique feature keys.
+The Redux DevTools indicate that MiniRx created four "counter" Feature Stores with unique feature keys.

 ![Redux DevTools for MiniRx](/img/local-component-state-mini-rx.png)